 Employees can flag potential phishing strategies or holes in network security, and a well-trained, knowledgeable workforce is a strong guarantee against insider threats.

-8. Actively detect DDoS attacks
+8. Actively detect disturbed denial-of-service (DDoS) attacks

 Understand network security threats and minimize vulnerabilities